 Signs of an opioid use disorder include:

-- Relationships with family and friends have been affected due to opioid use
+• Relationships with family and friends are in danger due to opioid use

 Side effects of opioids may include drowsiness, nausea, constipation, and slow breathing.
 Slow breathing may also be a sign of an overdose, which should be treated as a medical emergency.